top of page

 to our fast eyes they look still

-4d animation, 2023
+4d animation with sound, 2023

-What is 500 million years to a shark tooth?
+what is 500 million years to a shark tooth?

 stained glass, fishing line, 2023